dsebastien/obsidian-replicate/README.md

 # Obsidian Replicate.com integration

-Obsidian plugin that integrates [Replicate.com](https://replicate.com/).
+Obsidian plugin that integrates [Replicate.com](https://replicate.com/), and enables using the various image generation models supported by Replicate.com (e.g., Stable Diffusion, FLUX.1, and many more).

 ## Pre-requisites